-There will be 2 required Discussion Board Forums.
-The student must post a thread in the selected modules/weeks in response to the provided prompt/question posed in the Discussion Board Forum.
+There will be 2 required Discussions.
+The student must post a thread in the selected modules:weeks in response to the provided prompt/question posed in the Discussion.
 The thread must be a minimum of 500 words.
 The thread must also build upon the information in the readings as well as include reflective statements and specific applications of the concepts presented in the textbook.
-The student must also reply to 2 classmates’ threads.
-Each of the replies must be a minimum of 250 words and must build upon the ideas in the thread.
+The student must also reply to 1 classmates’ thread.
+The reply must be a minimum of 250 words and must build upon the ideas in the thread.

-There are 2 Article Critiques in this course.
-Each of the Article Critiques must consist of a summary, explanation, and application of 3 peer-reviewed articles.
+There are 2 Article Critique Assignments in this course.
+Each of the Article Critique Assignments must consist of a summary, explanation, and application of 3 peer-reviewed articles.
 The articles must all be related to the same topic from the specified modules/weeks.
-The Article Critiques must follow current APA guidelines and must consist of a title page, abstract, the body of the paper (minimum of 5 pages), and a reference list.
+The Article Critique Assignments must follow current APA guidelines and must consist of a title page, abstract, the body of the paper, and a reference list.

 Event Bid Assignment

 The Event Bid Assignment will consist of the student’s response to a request for a proposal (RFP) of a sports event.
 The RFP will be provided to the student on Blackboard.
-This assignment must follow current APA guidelines and must include a title page, abstract, response to the RFP (minimum of 8 pages), and a reference list.
+This assignment must follow current APA guidelines and must include a title page, abstract, response to the RFP, and a reference list.
 Peer-reviewed sources are not required for this assignment; however, the student must cite at least 3 sources in current APA format for all details included in answering the RFP (items that are not common knowledge).

-There are 4 tests in this course.
-Each test will cover the assigned Reading & Study material for 2 modules/weeks.
-Each test will be open-book/open-notes, contain 4 essay questions, and have 2-hour time limit.
+There are 4 quizzes in this course.
+Each quizt will cover the assigned Reading & Study material for 2 modules:weeks.
+Each quiz will be open-book/open-notes, contain 4 essay questions, and have a 90-minute time limit.